Nov 22, 2024

 by Christopher Hazlehurst | Jun 30, 2022

-baby formula Photo Source: Adobe Stock Image
+Cans of Enfamil infant formula on a store shelf.
+Photo Source: Adobe Stock Image

 Baby formula manufacturers Abbott Laboratories, Inc. and Mead Johnson & Company, LLC have been hit with a wrongful death lawsuit in Louisiana based on allegations that their products cause fatal health problems in premature infants.
 Parents Deondrick W. Brown, Sr. and Rebekah Etienne filed their claims following the death of their son, Deondrick W. Brown, Jr., due to necrotizing enterocolitis (“NEC”).